 The first thing that a plaintiff needs to do when suing under a theory of product liability is to show that the product itself was actually defective.
 Just because a plaintiff was injured by a product does not automatically mean that it was defective.
 Proving a defect can occur automatically if it is shown that the product either differs from the manufacturer’s “intended result” or that it differs from the manufacturer’s other products.
 A plaintiff could also show that the manufacturer was negligent.
 Of course, the plaintiff must show that there has been no change in the product since it left the manufacturer’s possession.
 In addition, if a plaintiff can show that a product did not perform as safely as an ordinary customer would have expected or if the inherent risk in the design outweighs the benefits, then they can prove a defect.

 If a defect can be proven, then the plaintiff must show that the defect was the actual cause of their injuries.
+In other words the medical device failure must be the actual cause of the injuries and damages.
 It does not matter whether the manufacturer was negligent because the defect is proof enough that the manufacturer has done something wrong.
 In other words, a defect would ordinarily make a manufacturer strictly liable absent intervening factors.
 Manufacturers can then try to show that they are not liable notwithstanding any defect.
 For example, the plaintiff could have misused the product.
 Alternatively, someone else could have had possession of the product between the time of manufacture or purchase and caused the defect.
 One particular defense that is applicable to the medical devices area of product liability is that the particular risk of harm was neither known nor knowable in light of the scientific knowledge that was available at the time of manufacture.
 When a plaintiff is able to recover, damages may include lost wages, pain and suffering, medical bills, compensation for injuries as well as punitive damages.

 Another major medical devices products liability suit has been the litigation surrounding hip replacements.
 The early hip replacements were manufactured from metal.
 This caused a condition called metallosis, which can cause swelling, pain and possibly blood poisoning.
 In retrospect, it seems to be a dangerous idea to install a part made of metal into a patient’s body.
 Metal has been known to be associated with toxicity.
 Plaintiffs have alleged that these metal hip replacements are defective, and that manufacturers have failed to warn patients about the risks associated with these implants.
 The manufacturers have been hit with over 100,000 lawsuits.
 According to Consumer Reports, one manufacturer, DePuy, paid roughly $2.5 billion to settle 7,000 suits related to it’s defective implant.